-Launch webinar: ISEAL Chain of Custody Models and Definitions Guidance
+Watch back: ISEAL Chain of Custody Models and Definitions Guidance launch

 Chain of custody (CoC) and traceability are central to credible sustainability claims - but are we all speaking the same language?
-Join us for the launch of ISEAL’s revised Chain of Custody Models and Definitions Guidance!
+Watch the launch of ISEAL’s revised Chain of Custody Models and Definitions Guidance!

 Originally published in 2016, this guidance provides a common foundation for understanding how certified materials are tracked through supply chains and the claims that can be made about them.
 In 2024, we held a public consultation to ensure the guidance remains relevant and practical for today’s shifting traceability landscape.